Backhousia citriodora

-Growth
+Description and ecology

-It can reach 6 m in height, but is often smaller.
+The species can reach 6 m in height, but is often smaller.
 The leaves are evergreen, opposite, lanceolate, 5–12 cm long and 1.5–2.5 cm broad, glossy green, with an entire margin.
-The flowers are creamy-white, 5–7 mm in diameter, produced in clusters at the ends of the branches from summer through to autumn, after petal fall the calyx is persistent.
+The flowers are creamy-white, 5–7 mm in diameter, produced in clusters at the ends of the branches from summer through to autumn.
+After petal fall, the calyx is persistent.